MicrosoftDocs/power-pages-docs/power-pages-docs/templates/after-school.md

 Makers are able to use the [design studio](../getting-started/use-design-studio.md) to modify the template for specific needs.

 The following are the pages, basic forms, and customizable tables provided in the template.
+These can be modified to align with your specific project needs.

 ### Pages